Teach Your Monster to Read – Why is early reading so important? teachyourmonstertoread

 The Literacy Trust commissioned a study in 2014 looking at the views of parents and educational settings.
 It showed a rise in the number of settings and homes using screen-based learning.
 Now, while I completely appreciate that reading shouldn’t all be screen-based, using sites like Reading Eggs discussed below, I do think there’s a place for it.
 If I was talking about making or saving money in a financial article, I’d be looking for how to best use not only my money but also my time. teachyourmonstertoread

 Reading, indeed all remote and home learning, is the same in my view; you need to make the most of the time you have.
-Particularly in the early years, where the infant’s brain is developing at such a peak rate.
+Particularly in the early years, when the infant’s brain is developing at such a peak rate.
 With that in mind combining traditional family reading, tech tutors and general modelled conversation can only aid those learning links to be made.

 This article introduces a few of my favourite reading resources.